-If you are planning a trip to Alaska, the must-go destination is melting Glaciers.
+If you are planning a trip to Alaska, the must-go destination is melting glaciers.
 Alaska has more glaciers than any other state in the US.
 According to the National Park Service, Alaska has an estimated 100,000 glaciers, with only 616 officially named, covering nearly 30,000 square miles.

 - The glaciers of Alaska are a sight to behold.
 Towering walls of ice fields, glowing blue in the sunlight.
 It’s a wonderful sight one should experience.